 Ceilidh season is upon us with St Andrews, Christmas, and Hogmanay but for those who have never been to a Ceilidh before and are nervous about it, we have made the ultimate Ceilidh Survival guide to get you in the swing of things.
+(And of course, The Jiggers are the ceilidh band Edinburgh folks can’t seem to get enough of!)

 1. What is a ceilidh?

-First of all, it’s pronounced “KAY-lee” to rhyme with daily, gaily, ukelele, Israeli and Bill Haley.
+First of all, ceilidh is pronounced “KAY-lee” to rhyme with daily, gaily, ukelele, Israeli and Bill Haley.
 It basically means “gathering”.
 Old style ceilidhs were where people would come together and sing songs, read poems, dance and socialise.
 Now it’s mostly about the music and dancing, but it’s still a truly Scottish family-friendly social occasion.

 2. What should I wear to a ceilidh?